 If we raise queries, we will contact you within one month of our meeting.

-If you do not hear from us within one month of our meeting, you can assume that your application has not been funded.
+If you do not hear from us within one month of our meeting, you can assume that your application has not been successful.

 Any money granted must be spent only on the items for which you requested it.
 We reserve the right to make enquiries about how it has been spent.
 If we are not happy with your answers, we will ask for the money back.
 If you find that you do not need all the money you must return that part of it not required.